ImtiazVision/Java/Notes.md

 ## Recursion :

 **Recursion** : When a method recurses, it calls itself again and again until it hits a defined stopping condition.
 The procedure described above is known as a **recursive** method.

+### Advantages of using Recursion :

+- For jobs that may be specified in terms of related subtasks, a recursive technique is most helpful.

+- When compared to iterative code, recursive code takes less time to write.

+- When loops are compiled or interpreted, they are usually turned to recursive methods.